robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

       ]
    }

-The device management server in the Internet of Things Foundation uses the Device Management Protocol to send a request to the devices, initiating the firmware download.
+The device management server in the IoT Platform uses the Device Management Protocol to send a request to the devices, initiating the firmware download.
 There are multiple steps:

 1. Firmware details update request sent on topic ``iotdm-1/device/update``: